 * The maximum length for animated shorts in all shorts categories is 30 mins., excluding credits.
-If your film exceeds this length you can submit it under “Other”.
-Please note the programmers reserve the right to move a submitted film to another category if they see a better fit.
+If your film exceeds this length, then you can submit it under “Other”.
+Please note the programmers reserve the right to move a submitted film to another category if they see a better fit

 2020-2021 Festival Coverage

 The next edition of our festival in the spring of 2021, which will take place from 31st of March till 4th of April 2021.
 Rest assured that we will take the extra time to ensure we can provide an amazing, out-of-this-world animation extravaganza the likes the world has never seen before, adapted to a whole new reality.

 The first feature films of Kaboom '21 are confirmed: